syncfusion-content/uwp-docs/uwp/DataGrid/Styles-and-Templates.md

-# Styles and Templates in UWP DataGrid (SfDataGrid)
+# Styles and Templates in UWP DataGrid (SfDataGrid) contorol

 The appearance of SfDataGrid and its inner elements (example: Cell, Row, Header, Summary and etc.) can be customized using various properties exposed and editing its Style.